 Great Books

 Over the last 30 plus years I have read and read and read.
 Maybe it was something to do with being an only child?
-My parents used to drop me off at W H Smiths in St Albans,Hertfordshire, UK when I was about 8 or so and leave me there whilst they went shopping…I just LOVE books.
-I spent hours in the library in Potters Bar, the town where I grew up & that’s where most of my money went until I discovered girls and cars when I was about 16!
+My parents used to drop me off at WH Smith in St Albans, Hertfordshire when I was about 8 or so and leave me there whilst they went shopping.

 Jim Rohn said some great things but one of my favourites is “Don’t just read the easy stuff.
-You may be entertained by it, but you will never grow from it”
+You may be entertained by it, but you will never grow from it”.

 These are my favourite authors and every month I’ll review a book for you to consider.
-Subjects covered include personal development, sales, psychology, health & nutrition, inspirational biography, recruitment practice, sports coaching, marketing, personal finance & investment strategy:-
+Subjects covered include personal development, sales, psychology, health & nutrition, inspirational biography, recruitment practice, sports coaching, marketing, personal finance & investment strategy

 Gavin Ingham